envelabs/enve-labs-docker-training/docker/05-docker-images/README.md

 # Docker Images
-Container images are templates from which containers are created.
+Container images archives that works as read only templates from which containers are created.
 These images are composed of many layers, where the first layer in the image is called the base layer.
-Each layer of the image is a well defined action related to a package installation or an specific setup required by the application in order to run.
+Each layer of the image is a well defined instruction related to a package installation or an specific setup required by the application in order to run.

+### Docker Image Search
 search for an image named `hello-world` in the default public registry

     docker search hello-world